 Probably sodium is the most important.
-You just have to add salt to everything.
-Your food.
-I add some to my drink, my coffee, my pre-workout.
+You have to add salt to everything.
+I add some to my drink, my coffee, any pre-workout beverage.
 In your coffee, use the sugar alcohol discoveries like erythritol to get some health benefits, but try to keep that to a minimum.

 Like we mentioned before, if you are eating lots of protein and getting diarrhea, and your electrolytes are balanced, then cutting down on your protein intake might solve the diarrhea issue.

 Net Carb Secrets of Diarrhea